 So the moral of the story when it comes to making giving less stressful?
 Be intentional.

 While kids love tearing the paper off new toys, they get REALLY excited later when the novelty has worn off and remember they were given a jar full of their favorite cookies.

 Most people don’t need more stuff – they’d rather have more time with you.

-And remember, the gift is about them, not about you and your creativity, so if you’re father-in-law says the ONLY thing he wants is a Home Depot gift card, just get him one.
+And remember, the gift is about them, not about you and your creativity, so if your father-in-law says the ONLY thing he wants is a Home Depot gift card, just get him one.

 Don’t make it harder than it has to be.